 (b) you shall indemnify us in respect of any liability incurred by us in respect of any infringement or alleged infringement of any patent, design, copyright, trade mark or other intellectual property of any third party.

 4.10 If Products are ordered to be supplied to a template provided by you and the template dimensions vary to those specified in associated correspondence, the order will be executed to the dimension of the template.
-All templates must always be of a rigid material (not glass) and safe to handle for all persons involved in the order process.
+All templates must always be of a rigid material (not glass or paper) and safe to handle for all persons involved in the order process.
 Templates will not (unless expressly requested in writing) be returned to you.

 4.11 If our performance of any of our obligations under this Contract is prevented or delayed by any act or omission by you or failure by you to perform any relevant obligation (Default):

 (a) we shall without limiting our other rights or remedies have the right to suspend performance of the Services until you remedy the Default and will rely on the Default to relieve us from performance of any of our obligations to the extent that the Default prevents or delays us from performance of any of our obligations; and

 (b) we shall not be liable for any costs or losses sustained or incurred by you arising directly or indirectly from our failure or delay to perform any of our obligations as set out in this clause 4.11.

 5.1 If you are a consumer, you may only purchase Products or Services from us if you are at least 18 years old.